itsrosalyn/ICT105-TechTitans-MVP/README.md

 ## Main Evidence Found

-The interviews and surveys revealed several recurring attendance management challenges.
-Students and lecturers reported that attendance checking consumes valuable lecture time and often requires manual effort.
-Proxy attendance remains a concern, as students may ask classmates to mark attendance on their behalf.
-Lecturers also noted that attendance records require manual organization and tracking, while students reported difficulty monitoring their attendance status throughout the semester.
+Students and lecturers reported that attendance checking consumes lecture time and often requires manual effort.
+Proxy attendance remains a concern, while lecturers spend additional time organizing and correcting attendance records.
+Students also reported difficulty tracking their attendance status and confirming whether attendance had been successfully recorded.

-Current workarounds include verbal roll calls, paper sign-in sheets, and spreadsheet-based attendance tracking.
-Although these methods are widely used, respondents described them as time-consuming, prone to human error, and inefficient for maintaining accurate attendance records.
+Current workarounds include QR-code attendance forms, verbal roll calls, paper sign-in sheets, and spreadsheet-based tracking.
+Respondents described these methods as time-consuming and prone to errors.

 ## Updated Problem Statement

-Current attendance processes rely on manual or semi-digital methods that interrupt lecture flow and reduce teaching efficiency.
-These methods are vulnerable to proxy attendance, inaccurate record keeping, and increased administrative workload.
-Students also lack real-time visibility of their attendance status, making attendance tracking inefficient and unreliable for both students and lecturers.
+Current attendance processes rely on manual or semi-digital methods that interrupt lecture flow and reduce efficiency.
+These methods are vulnerable to proxy attendance, inaccurate records, and increased administrative workload.
+Students also have limited visibility of their attendance status.

 ## Decision for Next Step